lucasjellema/tech-radar-prototype2/development-log.md

 - expand other sectors when one or more sectors are hidden
 - support drill down on sector (by double click on sector label )
 - support rollup/show all sectors by click on "visible" column header in Radar Configurator - sector panel
+- support refresh of sectors based on already mapped property

 ### Resources
 - Color Picker - https://www.w3schools.com/colors/colors_picker.asp